smcck222/scherian-irws-a1/README.md

 **TO EXECUTE:**

-Run the following commands:
+Run the following command:

-1. mvn clean && mvn install
-2. mvn package
-3. java -jar target/Project1-1.0.jar
+java -jar target/Project1-1.0.jar

 **TO RUN TREC_EVAL:**